-The ten spies who had brought back a discouraging report died of a plague.
+Then the Lord smote the ten spies who had brought back a discouraging report, and they all died of a plague.
 Only Joshua and Caleb were spared.

 The entire camp wept and mourned before the Lord, but Moses told them it was too late.
 Some even tried to go into the land of the Amalekites, but God was not with them, and they were defeated.
 So they turned back into the desert and began their long years of wandering there.